| |

 DNA in JBR Case

 - Key Issues.
 The existing evidence about the DNA in this case is here.
 But there are two outstanding issues.
 First, is the DNA even related to the death of JBR or did it instead come from contamination by some innocent outside source?
 Second, even if the DNA is related to the perp, is its nature and quality such that a future perp could be convicted based on this evidence?
-A good discussion of the DNA evidence is here.

 General Information on DNA Testing